 Foreign missions have been warned that international and foreign schools and schools with English language curricula may be the target of terrorist attacks.

 Further attacks could be indiscriminate including in places visited by foreigners.
 Previous methods of attack have included grenades, shootings, bombings and suicide bombs.
 Militants can launch complex and deadly attacks.
 Be vigilant, keep a low profile and vary your routes and timings if you make any regular journeys.
 Avoid crowds.
-Public places and public gatherings are often targeted, including courts and government buildings, hotels, airports, markets, shopping malls, restaurants, educational institutions, religious shrines and processions.
+Public places and public gatherings are often targeted, including courts and government buildings, hotels, airports, markets, shopping malls, restaurants, schools, educational institutions, religious shrines and processions.
 Take care if you’re planning to attend sporting events or live music venues.
 Attacks have previously targeted places that could be considered by militants to be un-Islamic.
 You should avoid ‘western’ fast-food outlets.
 CD/DVD shops and barber shops have previously been targeted.

 Pakistani government personnel and institutions, and the security forces, including police, are prime targets for attacks, especially given the ongoing Pakistan military action in the Federally Administered Tribal Areas (FATA) which may lead to retaliatory attacks.
 You should avoid key government installations and gatherings of uniformed personnel.
 Places of worship, including churches, religious sites, minority religious sects and shrines are often targeted.
 You should avoid religious events or gatherings and limit movements on Friday afternoons.
 You should also be vigilant in areas around diplomatic premises throughout Pakistan.
 The US closed its consulate in Lahore following a specific threat in August 2013 and remains closed to the public.